datalab-org/datalab/pydatalab/docs/tools.md

 in-app and standalone tools.
 A tool chooses which tables and selection sizes it supports; it does not appear in tables for which it has not opted in.

+Deployment administrators can configure one consistent tool order for the navigation menu, Tools page, and selected-items actions with `TOOLS.ORDER`.
+Tools omitted from that list follow alphabetically by stable tool ID.
+See [server configuration](config.md#tools) for the configuration syntax.

 ## Tool plugins

 A tool is installed as a [tool plugin](plugins.md#writing-a-tool-plugin).